JoeSpencer1/NN_indentation/README.md

 - Fitting functions developed by [Chollacoop et al.](https://doi.org/10.1016/S1359-6454(03)00186-1) were used in [fitting.py](src/fitting.py).
 The yield stress and plastic stress files must be cleared before a new yield dataset can be calculated.
 - If a different indenter geometry is desired, the required dimensions can be determined using [dimensions.py](src/dimensions.py).

-Besides some Python packages discussed in [requirements.txt](src/requirements.txt), the following packages are required to use the neural network.
+Besides some Python packages listed in [requirements.txt](src/requirements.txt), the following packages are required to use the neural network.
 - [DeepXDE](https://github.com/lululxvi/deepxde) `v1.11.1` is used, with `tensorflow.compat.v1` set as its backend.
 Some DeepXDE functions may need to be modified if a different version is used.
 - [Keras](https://keras.io/) `v2.15.0` is used.
 DeepXDE will not work with newer versions of Keras like v3.
 - [TensorFlow](https://www.tensorflow.org/) `v2.15.0`, with `tensorflow-probability==0.23.0` (see this DeepXDE [Git issue](https://github.com/lululxvi/deepxde/issues/1682)).